millingtonsully/delphi/docs/scale_mismatch_fix_summary.md

 # Scale Mismatch Fix - Implementation Summary

+**Note: Scale correction was removed as unnecessary.
+Findings showed 0/100 series required correction.
+The data flow is correct: TBATS on deseasonalized → model on deseasonalized → re-seasonalize.
+No scale correction needed.**

 ## Problem Identified

-Diagnostics revealed a critical 10-12x scale mismatch:
+Initial diagnostics revealed a potential 10-12x scale mismatch:
 - Model predictions: ~0.116 mean (on deseasonalized scale)
 - True values: ~0.009-0.013 mean (on original scale)
 - This caused MASE to be extremely high (29.67)